Before you use your Rechargeable Batteries.

 Can you build custom batteries?

-Batteries Plus stores all have the capability to custom design and assemble battery packs.
-With 1000's of Batteries for 1000's of items, we can develop and implement a power solution to meet your needs.
+Batteries Plus Bulbs stores all have the capability to custom design and assemble battery packs.
+With thousands of Batteries for all kinds of applications, we can develop and implement a power solution to meet your needs.
 Please use our locator to find a store near you or contact our Battery Experts at 1.800.677.8278.

 How long should a rechargable last?go to top ^